 How We Recover Your Assets

-• We obtain information directly from the states and counties that are withholding the unclaimed funds.
+• We obtain information directly from the agencies that are withholding the dormant assets.

-• We audit, contact and inform individuals & businesses listed on the unclaimed funds to initiate the recovery process.
+• We audit, review and notify asset owners listed on the dormant‑asset accounts to initiate the recovery process.

-• We finalize agreements with the claimants to represent them.
+• We finalize agreements with the claimants to make certain disclosures before we represent them.

-• We validate and notarize (as required by law) all legal documents that connect you to the unclaimed property.
+• We validate and notarize (as required by law) all legal documents that connect you to the account.

 • We file and submit claims to the relevant agencies.